ocplatest/MCW-SAP-HANA-on-Azure/Hands-on lab/Before the HOL - SAP HANA on Azure.md

     az vm list-usage --location <location> --query "[?localName == 'Standard DSv2 Family vCPUs' || localName == 'Standard ESv3 Family vCPUs'].{VMFamily:localName, currentValue:currentValue, Limit:limit}" --output table
     ```

-1. Review the output of the command executed in the previous step and ensure that you have at least 6 available vCPUs in the **Standard DSv2 Family** VM family and at least 24 available vCPUs in the **Standard ESv3 Family** in the target Azure region.
+2. Review the output of the command executed in the previous step and ensure that you have at least 6 available vCPUs in the **Standard DSv2 Family** VM family and at least 24 available vCPUs in the **Standard ESv3 Family** in the target Azure region.

-1. If the number of vCPUs is not sufficient, in the Azure portal, navigate back to the subscription blade, and select **Usage + quotas**.
+3. If the number of vCPUs is not sufficient, in the Azure portal, navigate back to the subscription blade, and select **Usage + quotas**.

-1. On the subscription's **Usage + quotas** blade, select **Request Increase**.
+4. On the subscription's **Usage + quotas** blade, select **Request Increase**.

-1. On the **Basic** blade, specify the following and select **Next: Solutions >**:
+5. On the **Basic** blade, specify the following and select **Next: Solutions >**:

     -   Issue type: **Service and subscription limits (quotas)**

-    -   Subscription: the name of the Azure subscription you will be using in this lab.
+    -   Subscription: The name of the Azure subscription you will be using in this lab.

     -   Quota type: **Compute-VM (cores-vCPUs) subscription limit increases**

-    -   Support plan: the name of the support plan associated with the target subscription.
+    -   Support plan: The name of the support plan associated with the target subscription.

-1. On the **Details** blade, select the **Provide details** link.
+6. On the **Details** blade, select the **Provide details** link.

-1. On the **Quota details** blade, specify the following and select **Save and continue**:
+7. On the **Quota details** blade, specify the following and select **Save and continue**:

     -   Deployment model: **Resource Manager**

-    -   Location: the target Azure region you intend to use in this lab.
+    -   Location: The target Azure region you intend to use in this lab.

     -   Types: **Standard**

     -   Standard: **DSv2 Series**

-    -   New vCPU Limit: the new limit
+    -   New vCPU Limit: The new limit.

     -   Standard: **ESv3 Series**

-    -   New vCPU Limit: the new limit
+    -   New vCPU Limit: The new limit.

-1. Back on the **Details** blade, specify the following and select **Next: Review + create >**:
+8. Back on the **Details** blade, specify the following and select **Next: Review + create >**:

     -   Severity: **C - Minimal impact**

-    -   Preferred contact method: choose your preferred option and provide your contact details
+    -   Preferred contact method: Choose your preferred option and provide your contact details.

-1. On the **Review + create** blade, select **Create**.
+9. On the **Review + create** blade, select **Create**.

    > **Note**: It might take a few days for quota increase requests to be completed.